commonsharp/SurvivalProject-Server/README.md

 * Quests with multiple players isn't working well.
 Sometimes they work, sometimes they don't.
 * Big match experience/code gained doesn't work well (it seems slot 0 keeps getting exp).

+# 19/04/2017
+* The quest to understand every game packet continues...

 # 18/04/2017
 * Game notifications: when a player successfuly level up a card to level 7+, other players in the game get a notification.
 * Game notifications: when a level 30+ player joins the server, other players in the game get a notification.